+(i) Industry advisory boards that include employers who hire program graduates;

+(ii) Widely recognized industry standards and organizations;

+(iii) Credentialing or other occupational registration or licensure; or

+(iv) Other requirements that employers in a given field or occupation use in making hiring decisions.

+(h) Waivers.
 NOTE TO NEGOTIATORS: The Department seeks recommendations from negotiators about when and how agencies should be allowed to grant waivers to institutions, such as to support innovation or in situations where an institution cannot reasonably be expected to comply with a given standard.
 The Department wishes to integrate a consideration of student outcomes into any waiver process.

+(i) Fair access.
 NOTE TO NEGOTIATORS The Department also seeks recommendations from negotiators on how it could discourage or prevent accreditors from aligning with state licensing bodies or other vocational credentialing boards to exclude the licensure of individuals who prepare for work through apprenticeship, the military, or other work-based learning pathways, and to prevent accreditors from responding to efforts to expand or elevate credentials that serve as minimum requirements for licensure or certification.
 The Department also seeks the advice of negotiators on how to ensure that transfer of credits remain the decision of institutions, but disallow institutions from categorically denying credits from national accreditors if the courses completed by the student are in alignment with those offered by the accepting institution.

 (Approved by the Office of Management and Budget under control number 1845-0003)